Through ClientSite you can filter variants and download your reports

 - Multigenic or genetically heterogeneous diseases whose differential diagnosis is complex.

-Turnaround time (TAT): 35 days
+Turnaround time (TAT): 20 working days

 Semi-quantitative and widely contrasted technique in molecular genetics laboratories, that allows the diagnosis of pathologies due to variation in the number of copies and, in some cases, to methylation alterations.
 There are many commercial kits for the study of individual genes, panels of genes related to certain pathologies or extensive chromosomal regions involved in microdeletion/microduplication syndromes.
 HIC offers MLPA services based on the MRC-Holland kits.

-Turnaround time (TAT): 35 days
+Turnaround time (TAT): 25 working days

 It is also known as a molecular karyotype and its main advantage over the karyotype is its great sensitivity, allowing the detection of structural variations that go unnoticed in a karyotype.
 CGH-array technology makes it possible to analyze losses or gains of genetic material and unbalanced rearrangements in the complete genome of an individual.